on this page

 Get international travel vaccines

-You may need other vaccinations to travel.
+You may need vaccinations to travel.
 Ask your doctor about any vaccinations you may need for the country you’re travelling to.
 The Smartraveller website also has information on vaccinations you may need to travel.

 Your vaccination provider will add vaccines you get in Australia to the Australian Immunisation Register so they’re on your immunisation history statement.
 You can use this as proof you’ve been vaccinated against specific diseases to enter some countries.
 You can also carry a printed copy with you.